Hanson? Wings? U2? Bay City Rollers? The Osmonds? Air Supply? Milli Vanilli? Little River Band? Nope.

 Rotten Johnny's influence was readily discernible - tired old tunes reminiscing about the 50s were re-jigged in the Shandies limited set:

-Axe the Tax
+Axe the Tax Stop the boats Stop the waste

 While initially these were big hits when repeated ad nauseum they clearly showed that the Hand Shandies were totally lacking in creativity and imagination.
 They became as popular as a fart in a phone box but maintained the support from the hard core twaterati with constant air-play.